dmitriz/cpsfy/README.md

 npm install cpsfy
 ```
 *No dependency policy.*
-For maximum security, this package is intended not to have dependencies ever.
+For maximum security, this package is intended to be kept minimal and transparent with no dependencies ever.

 ## CPS function
 Any function